Did you get approached by somebody that wants you to represent Melaleuca and their products?

 If you would like to be earning a residual income like this, we encourage you to contact the person that referred you to Melaleuca and they will help you get started.

 The best way to find out how to make money with Melaleuca is to read their compensation plan.
 When I do my reviews I really want to give you as much proper information as I possibly can but to be honest, just looking at the Melaleuca compensation plan made me confused.
-Which is another sign of a MLM, confusing not very easy to understand compensation plans.
+Confusing not very easy to understand compensation plans.

 There are so many different levels, there are so many different qualifications and commission types/bonuses that it’s NOT very clear when it comes to their compensation plan.